Most Affordable Online RN to BSN Programs 2023

 Bellevue University is a private university located in Bellevue, Nebraska.
-This is a school that believes in not just the strength of numbers (over 53,816 students graduated), but in the individual students behind those numbers.
+This is a school that believes in not just the strength of numbers, but in the individual students behind those numbers.
 Bellevue University believes in making education affordable and accessible and is routinely ranked among the nation’s top military-friendly schools.
-The Nursing RN to BSN degree program is designed specifically to enhance the skills of professional nurses, by providing them with the critical skills needed for decision making, management, leadership, and healthcare.
-Graduates of the program are able to better understand the political, cultural, economic issues that influence patients and care.
+The Nursing RN to BSN degree program is designed specifically to enhance the skills of professional nurses, by providing them with the critical skills needed for decision-making, management, leadership, and healthcare.
+Graduates of the program are able to better understand the political, cultural, and economic issues that influence patients and care.
 Though the program is available online, there is a hands-on practicum requirement that teaches nurses to identify nursing concerns or issues, develop a plan to solve the problem, and execute the plan.

 Northwestern Oklahoma State University